ProxiBlue/NewRelic/README.md

 Change Log
 ----------
-0.0.2 - Initial Public release<br/>
+0.0.2 - Initial Public release.
-0.0.3 - Bug fix release <br/>
+0.0.3 - Bug fix release
-        - If 'Do Not record these log entries' was blank, then all system.log messages were ignored<br/>
+        - If 'Do Not record these log entries' was blank, then all system.log messages were ignored.
-        - Fix typo in documentation. <br/>
+        - Fix typo in documentation.
-0.0.4 - Bug fix release<br/>
+0.0.4 - Bug fix release
-        - Endless loop if error in config files. <br/>
+        - Endless loop if error in config files.
-        - Endless loop of module dependency fails<br/>
-0.0.5 - change _writer method to public<br/>
+        - Endless loop of module dependency fails 0.0.5 - change _writer method to public
-0.1.0 - Add ability to ignore admin<br/>
+0.1.0 - Add ability to ignore admin
-      - Add ability to ignore modules<br/>
+      - Add ability to ignore modules
-      - Add ability to name transactions<br/>
+      - Add ability to name transactions
-      - Add ability to add module name to named transactions<br/>
+      - Add ability to add module name to named transactions
-      - Move config menu option to proxiblue tab<br/>
+      - Move config menu option to proxiblue tab
-0.1.1 - Bug Fix: #14 - Notice: undefined index 'class'<br/>
+0.1.1 - Bug Fix: #14 - Notice: undefined index 'class'
-0.1.2 - BUG Fix inverted exception exclusion logging  <br/> 0.1.3 - Remove observer events that is part of a new development version<br/>
+0.1.3 - Add appname to agent commands
 0.1.4 - Further adjustments to set correct appname when using the newrelic php agent commands
       - Add license key field in admin, and adjust to populate correctly 0.1.5 - Adjust Exception push to not set appName if error is pushed direct from exceptions.
+0.1.6 - Fix incorrect php closing tag - https://github.com/ProxiBlue/NewRelic/pull/10
+0.1.7 - Change way that charts are embeded into dashboard 0.1.8 - Fix double >> in config.xml for closing tag 0.1.9 - Fixed ajax requests for cases when store is installed into a subfolder

 See our other modules: